 Haskell is an evolving language.
-With each new GHC release, there are some new features, many of which add extra power to Haskell's already remarkable type system.
+With each new GHC release, there are new features, many of which add extra power to Haskell's already remarkable type system.
 But which extensions are widely used?
 Which are stable?
 How can one find out how they really work?
 While many features are really interesting, documentation is often scarce, and scattered around in various places such as blog posts and academic papers.

 In this course, we'll provide a much needed overview, and then discuss the most important concepts systematically: from higher-rank polymorphism over GADTs and data kinds to type families and System FC (the formal system that GHC's core language is based on).
 We'll discuss how to use all these features, provide motivation and typical use cases, and warn about possible pitfalls.
 The course is hands-on, a combination of presentations and exercises.
 Exercises consist of carefully chosen small examples that illustrate the concepts discussed, and are often based on real-world libraries that you can find on Hackage.